masterLazy/mLib/README.md

 # mLib

 ## Introduction

-mLib collects some codes by mLazy.
+mLib collects some codes that code by mLazy.
 He use this lib in his projects. mLib includes the following sub-libs:

 - mFunction
   Many relatively small and useful functions are here.
 - mGraphics
   Graphics drawing based on Direct2D.
 - mMath
   Mathematics.
 - mWeb
   Web.
 Though here's no much introduction, but it's not simple!
 - mCode
   Encoding and decoding (Base64, UTF-8, URI).
 - mDnn
   Neural network.
 It's an excellent lib.

 ## Situation